As surveillance of online activity increases, China builds a professional cyber army to control how citizens think, and to spread propaganda globally.

 That model is changing.
 Today, even local neighborhood authorities are required to employ full-time online commentators.
 Another document obtained by Bitter Winter, the Report for the First Half of 2018 on the Implementation Status of the Ideological Work Responsibility System and issued by a sub-district office in Yingkou city, in the northeastern province of Liaoning, makes this point clear.
 The Report states that because “new online media have a huge impact on ideology,” the Sub-district Party Work Committee and the Sub-district Office must establish full-time online commentators.

 Overseas, China’s online propaganda effort is also becoming more professional and targeted.
 Bitter Winter obtained a copy of the Three-Year Attack Plan for the Anti-Xie-Jiao Online Battle.
-The document, issued by a county in Guangdong Province on the South China Sea coast, orders county officials to take their information warfare international.
+The document, issued by a county in southern China, orders county officials to take their information warfare international.
 Authorities are to:

 - “Conduct overseas anti-xie-jiao online commenting work…” “Based on the needs of battle, post comments and attacks on the provincial-level external propaganda websites and overseas versions of new media platforms…”